RichardPinheiro/DevRadar-backend/README.md

 ## 💻 Project

-DevRadar is a project that aims to connect developers close to you who work with the same technologies.
+Developers Radar is a project that aims to connect developers close to you who work with the same technologies.

 ## Layout